Douglas Belchior

 Douglas Belchior (born November 24, 1978) is a Brazilian activist.

 Early life

-Douglas Belchior, also known as Negro Belchior, was born on November 24, 1978 in Sao Paulo, Brazil.
-Belchior spent much of his childhood along the border of Itaim Paulista, a district of Sao Paulo located in southeastern Brazil.
+Douglas Belchior, also known as Negro Belchior, was born on November 24, 1978, in São Paulo, Brazil.
+Belchior spent much of his childhood along the border of Itaim Paulista, a district of São Paulo located in southeastern Brazil.
 Hailing from an impoverished family, Belchior began working at the age of eight as an ice cream vendor at a train station.
 He later ran a candy stand before becoming a child guard at a factory at the age of thirteen.
-He went on to intern at the company’s personnel department, rising up to run the company club.
+He went on to intern at the company's personnel department, rising up to run the company club.
 He was the only Black person to work in the personnel department, a role in which “people often approached the club to make agreements and doubted that I was the one responsible.”